swiyu-admin-ch/swiyu-verifier/README.md

 ## 2. Creating a verification

-> For a detailled understanding of the verfication process and the data structure of verification please consult the
+> For a detailed understanding of the verification process and the data structure of verification please consult the
 > [DIF presentation exchange specification](https://identity.foundation/presentation-exchange/#presentation-definition).
 > For more information on the general verification flow consult
 > the [OpenID4VP specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-20.html)

-Once the components are deployed cou can create your first verification.
+Once the components are deployed you can create your first verification.
 For this you first need to define a presentation definition.
 Based on that definition you can then create a verification request for a holder as shown in the example below.